 3rd Hole Par 3

 The longest and most demanding of the par-4s on the course, No. 9 is also one of the most beautiful.
 It's a dogleg left with forced carry over water from the back tees to a fairway split by a pot bunker.
 This leaves players with a choice of going left to cut the distance to the hole for their second shot, bringing Pintail Pond into play.
 Or, they can aim right of the bunker into a wide fairway but leaving themselves a long iron or wood into the green guarded by Pintail Pond on the left.
 The green is two-tiered and very large.
-It sits in front of a large mound that is covered in sweetgrass and other native grasses making it one of the most picturesque and photographed holes on the course.
+It sits in front of a large mound that is covered in sweetgrass and other native grasses making it one of the more picturesque and photographed holes on the course.

 This hole is played in the opposite direction of No. 1, so if a player was into the prevailing wind on No. 1, they're downwind on No. 10.
-Since it plays 421 yards from the back tees, the wind-assist is often needed to reach it in regulation.
-Canvasback Pond and fairway bunkers guard the left side of the fairway leaving a demanding second shot to an elevated green.
+Since it plays 421 yards from the back tees, the wind-assist if often needed to reach it in regulation.
+Canvasback Pond and fairway bunkers guard the left side of the fairway leaving a demanding second shot to a slightly elevated green.
 From the fairway, the bottom of the flagstick is hidden making the second shot even more difficult.
-Two deep pot bunkers guard the right side of the green.
+Two pot bunkers guard the right side of the green.
 Par is very difficult if the green is missed to the right.

 This hole was completely reworked in 1997.
 Prior to 1997, drives would land on a down slope and get substantial added roll distance.
 The fairway was also devoid of bunkers.
-In 1997, the hole was lengthened and the fairway was reshaped, sloping to the right causing tee shot to kick toward a new fairway bunker running almost the entire length of the right side of the hole.
+In 1997, the hole was lengthened and the fairway was reshaped, sloping to the right causing tee shots to kick toward a new fairway bunker running almost the entire length of the right side of the hole.
 The best tee shot is played down the left side of the fairway.
-However, too far left and the ball will find another fairway bunker guarding the left side.
-The green is elevated and well guarded with bunkers left and right.
+However, too far left and the ball will find another bunker guarding the left side.
+The green is elevated and well-guarded with a large bunker on the left.
 This hole requires two well-placed shots if a player wants to post a good score.

 This hole, like No. 16 and No. 18, plays into the prevailing wind.
 This makes for three exceedingly strong finishing holes.
 The most striking feature of No. 17 is Canvasback Pond that runs the length of the left side.
 The presence of the pond makes this possibly the most demanding tee shot on the course.
 The fairway is fairly narrow but the further you can hit the drive, the wider the fairway becomes.
 Most players will be left with a mid-iron to a fairly large green.
 Two deep bunkers protect the right side of the green.
-Collection areas are also in play to the right and rear of the green.
+Collection area are also in play to the right and rear of the green.

 This hole is a "signature" Fazio finishing hole.
 Usually a three-shot par-5, if the hole is playing downwind, a drive down the left side of the fairway shortens the hole making it reachable in two.
-This strategy, however, may result in being blocked out by trees on the left, resulting in having to lay up well short of the green.
-Canvasback pond guards the entire left side of the hole, especially near the green.
+This strategy, however, may result in being blocked out by trees on the left, resulting in having to lay-up well short of the green.
+Canvasback Pond guards the entire left side of the hole, especially near the green.
 Many adventurous souls, with eagles in their mind, have found Canvasback Pond and double bogeys on their cards.
-For the more conservative, the second shot has to negotiate heavy mogaling in the lay up area.
-The third shot will be a short iron or wedge to a green protected left and right by bunkers and sloping from back to front.
-A high risk/reward par-5 that is an impressive, beautiful and tough finishing hole.
+For the more conservative, the second shot will be to a wide lay-up area.
+The third shot will be a short iron or wedge over two bunkers in the middle of the approach to a green protected left and right by bunkers.
+A high risk/reward par 5 that is an impressive, beautiful and tough finishing hole.